MicrosoftDocs/visualstudio-docs/docs/ide/reference/command-prompt-powershell.md

 |arm64|Yes|No|

 > [!TIP]
-> If only Target Architecure is set, the shells will attempt to make the Host Architecture match.
-This can result in errors when setting only the Target Architecture to a value not also supported by Host Architecture.
+> If you set only Target Architecture, the shells attempt to make the Host Architecture match.
+This can result in errors when only the Target Architecture is set to a value that's not also supported by Host Architecture.

 #### Examples